wazuh/wazuh-documentation/source/user-manual/api/configuration.rst

 Configuration file
 ------------------

-The API configuration can be found inside ``{WAZUH_PATH}/api/configuration/api.yaml``.
-All settings are commented out by defaul.
+The Wazuh API configuration can be found inside ``{WAZUH_PATH}/api/configuration/api.yaml``.
+All settings are commented out by default.
 To apply a different configuration, uncomment and edit the desired line.
-It is also possible to use the ``PUT /cluster/api/config`` of ``PUT /manager/api/config`` API endpoints to change the configuration.
-Check the :ref:`API reference <api_reference>` for more information about API endpoints.
+It is also possible to use the ``PUT /cluster/api/config`` or ``PUT /manager/api/config`` API endpoints to change the configuration.
+Check the :ref:`API reference <api_reference>` for more information about the Wazuh API endpoints.

-Here are all the settings available for the `api.yaml` configuration file.
-For more information on each of the settings, check the :ref:`Configuration options <api_configuration_options>` below:
+Here are all the available settings for the ``api.yaml`` configuration file.
+For more information on each of the settings, check the :ref:`configuration options <api_configuration_options>` below:

 .. code-block:: yaml